Iván López (footballer, born 1996)

-Iván Gabriel López (born 17 February 1996) is an Argentine professional footballer who plays as a goalkeeper for Sacachispas, on loan from Ferro Carril Oeste.
+Iván Gabriel López (born 17 February 1996) is an Argentine professional footballer who plays as a goalkeeper for Deportivo Armenio.

 Career

 López started his career with Ferro Carril Oeste, with Walter Perazzo promoting the goalkeeper into his senior squad during the 2016 season.
 Having been an unused substitute for a fixture with Villa Dálmine on 19 April, López made his professional debut days later as they drew against Juventud Unida Universitario away from home.
 He participated in nine further matches in all competitions throughout that campaign.